hellerve/ptolemy/README.md

 from books, letters, private correspondences of famous authors and publishers.
 I’m already telling everyone to read it.

+* *Der Goldkäfer* by **Edgar Allan Poe** (1843)

+A beautiful story.
+I read it for the third or fourth time this year (2018), and it is always a quick and enjoyable read.
+My edition also boosts a set of gorgeous illustrations from the early 20th century, which accompany the story very nicely.

+* [Out of the Aeons](http://www.hplovecraft.com/writings/texts/fiction/oa.aspx) by **H.P.
+Lovecraft & Hazel Heald** (1935)

+A fantastic little short story.
+Lovecraft is one of my favorite writers, not so much because of the stories he told, but because of his flowery prose and magnificent command of the English language.
+I learned a new word from this
+story: “proboscidian”.

 ## Management

 ### Papers